-- 1) Is there untilled native prairie on the tract?
-If not, is it adjacent to untilled native prairie? - 2) Is the property in a priority area (core/corridor/complex) identified in the Minnesota Prairie Conservation Plan (Prairie Plan)?
+1) Is there untilled native prairie on the tract?
+If not, is it adjacent to untilled native prairie?

-- 3) Is it adjacent to an existing complex of protected land? - 4) Was it identified by Minnesota Biological Survey (Biological Survey) as having concentrations of threatened and endangered species and communities? - 5) Is it suitable for public recreation?
+- 2) Is the property in a priority area (core/corridor/complex) identified in the Minnesota Prairie Conservation Plan (Prairie Plan)? - 3) Is it adjacent to an existing complex of protected land? - 4) Was it identified by Minnesota Biological Survey (Biological Survey) or FWS biologists as having concentrations of threatened and endangered species and communities? - 5) Is it suitable for public recreation?

-Because of the nature of parcel ownership, some properties acquired through this program will likely include small areas of converted or degraded habitat needing restoration/enhancement.
-Restoration/enhancement will be completed where needed.
+Because of the nature of parcel ownership, some properties acquired through this program will likely include small areas of converted or degraded habitat needing restoration or enhancement work.
+Restoration and enhancement will be completed where needed.
 With this program's focus on native habitat, only a limited amount of cropland restoration has been required.
-To date, less than 2% of the land acquired was cultivated at the time of purchase.
-The funds budgeted for this work are primarily for enhancement, like tree and brush removal, to prepare these properties for long-term, sustainable management.
+The funds budgeted for this work are primarily for enhancement activities, including tree and brush removal, to prepare these properties for long-term, sustainable management.

 Previous OHF support has allowed the partners to make significant progress towards our shared goal of protecting and buffering the remaining native prairie.
 The first property was acquired in March, 2013.
-Since then, 5,465 acres have been added to the Refuge with OHF funding.
-Of these, 3,220 acres are classified as untilled native prairie.
-Additional habitat includes 514 acres of wetlands and more than 12 miles of stream and/or lakefront.
-Offers have been extended to landowners for the protection of 760 additional acres.
+Since then, 5,787 acres have been added to the Refuge with OHF funding.
+Of these, 3,400 acres (nearly 60%) are classified as untilled native prairie.
+Additional habitat includes more than 500 acres of wetlands, more than 10 miles of stream front, and more than 2 miles of lakefront.
+Offers have been extended to landowners for the protection of 215 additional acres.
 Talks are ongoing with a long list of interested landowners.